vglad/ProjectTemplate/README.md

 Catch2 and Trompeloeil used as testing frameworks.

-Travis integration using CentOS 8 docker image with gcc9 or clang8.<br/>AppVeyor integration using VS2019 and VS2017.
+Travis integration using CentOS 8 docker image with GCC 9 or Clang 8.<br/>
+AppVeyor integration using VS2019 and VS2017, x64 and x86 images with bundled Clang 9 compiler.